AO, A1, A2, A3, A4, A5 and A6 - trimmed European paper sizes as defined by the ISO 216 standard.

 Array - an array is an index of data values.
 In PHP, for example, an array contains a number of variables.

 ASCII (American Standard Code for Information Interchange) - ASCII is a standard for code numbers.
 The standard is applied world-wide by computer programmers.
-ASCII encodes all the upper and lower-case Latin numbers, letters, punctuation and more.
-A set of 128 standard ASCII codes present a 7 digit binary number: 0000000 to 1111111
+ASCII is a computer code that represents letters as numbers.
+For example, the letter A is ASCII code 65.

 ASP (Active Server Pages) - is a Windows-based server-side scripting language used for creating dynamic content.